-TABLE 6-2 NOISE LEVEL PERFORMANCE PROTECTION STANDARDS FOR NOISE SENSITIVE LAND USES AFFECTED BY NON-TRANSPORTATION SOURCES Noise Level Descriptor Daytime 7 a.m 7 p.m.
-Evening 7 p.m 10 p.m.
-Night 10 p.m 7 a.m. - Community/ Rural Centers Rural Regions Community/ Rural Centers Rural Regions Community/ Rural Centers Rural Regions Hourly L {eq} , dB 55 50 50 45 45 40 Maximum level, dB 70 60 60 55 55 50
+TABLE 6-2 NOISE LEVEL PERFORMANCE PROTECTION STANDARDS FOR NOISE SENSITIVE LAND USES AFFECTED BY NON-TRANSPORTATION SOURCES Noise Level Descriptor DaytimeEvening7 a.m 7 p.m.7 p.m 10 p.m.
+Night 10 p.m 7 a.m.
+Community/ Rural Community/ Rural Community/ Rural Llauda L dD Rural Centers Regions Rural Centers Regions Rural Centers Regions Hourly L {eq} , dB 55 50 50 45 45 40 Maximum level, dB 70 60 60 55 55 50

 - a.
 Noise Exposures: The proposed project will not expose people to noise levels in excess of standards established in the General Plan or Zoning Ordinance.
 Future construction may require the use of trucks and other equipment, which may result in short-term noise impacts to surrounding neighbors.
 These activities would require grading and building permits and would be restricted to construction hours pursuant to the General Plan.
-The self-storage facility is not expected to generate noise levels exceeding the performance standards contained within the Zoning Ordinance.
+There could be additional noise associated with potential future residential development.
+However, the project is not expected to generate noise levels exceeding the performance standards contained within the Zoning Ordinance.
 The noise associated with the project would be less than significant. - b.
-Groundborne Shaking: Future construction may generate short-term ground borne vibration or shaking events during project construction.
-Impacts are anticipated to be less than significant. - c.
-Permanent Noise Increases: The long term noise associated with the operation of a self-storage facility with office and customers loading/unloading items at their storage units would not be expected to exceed the noise standards contained in the Zoning Ordinance and General Plan.
-The self-storage facility is considered an intermittent use, uninhabited other than the manager, limited operating hours and the noise would not exceed existing noise from nearby uses.
-The impacts would be considered less than significant. - d.
-Short Term Noise: The construction noise resulting from the project development may result in short-term noise impacts, however these activities would require grading and building permits and would be restricted to construction hours.
+Groundborne Shaking: The site is already developed with a residence on Parcel 1, with a future residence proposed on Parcel 2.
+Future construction may generate short-term ground borne vibration or shaking events during project construction.
+Impacts would be considered less than significant. - c.
+Permanent Noise Increases: The long term noise associated with residential use would not be expected to exceed the noise standards contained in the General Plan.
+Impacts would be considered less than significant. - d.
+Short Term Noise: The construction noise resulting from any future development may result in short-term noise impacts.
+These activities would require grading and building permits and would be restricted to construction hours.
 All construction and grading operations would be required to comply with the noise performance standards contained in the General Plan.
 Impacts would be less than significant. - e-f.
-Aircraft Noise: The proposed project is located adjacent to the Cameron Park Airport, however a self-storage facility is not considered a use that would generate significant noise, and any noise associated with the airport would not significantly impact a self-storage facility.
-The impacts would be less than significant.
+Aircraft Noise: The project site is not located within an airport land use plan or within two miles of a public airport or public use airport.
+There would be no impact.

-FINDING: As conditioned, and with adherence to County Code, no significant direct or indirect impacts to noise levels are expected either directly or indirectly.
+FINDING: As conditioned and with adherence to County Code, no significant direct or indirect impacts to noise levels are expected.
 Impacts would be less than significant.